 Pros of purchasing Amazon stock:

-- Has a willingness to dip its toe into a wide range of industries.
+- Has a willingness to dip its toe into a wide range of industries and sees opportunities in online shopping.

 Cons of purchasing Amazon stock: